NikNikovsky/NikN_Screensaver/src/README.md

-The password is in the application directory as a .hash file, therefore it is case sensitive.
+The password is in the config directory as a .hash file, therefore it is case sensitive.

 Alt + I for a secret thing